sriniguna/quotes-collection/readme.txt

 * **limit_per_page** *(integer)*
 	* The maximum number of quotes to be displayed in a page when paging is introduced, as described above.
-	* The defualt value is 10.
+	* The default value is 10.
 For example, `[quotcoll paging=true]` will introduce paging with maximum of 10 quotes per page.

 * **limit** *(integer)*
 	* The maximum number of quotes to be displayed in a single page ie., when paging is 'false'.